Accessibility Checklist for Gravity Forms

 Form Fields To Avoid

-• HTML blocks with text that contains essential information
+• HTML blocks with text that contain essential information.

-• reCAPTCHA V2 (an accessible alternative is the honeypot option, as can be found in the form settings).
+• reCAPTCHA V2: for an accessible alternative, use the honeypot action, as found in the form settings.

 Field Settings